shtyler/datagenerator/README.md

 These can be changed in the template.
 Date values are always generated within previous 300 days.
 To run mockup data generation you need to run generate OS and **2_populate_os.liquid** template.
 Adjust 01_run_datagen.sql accordingly.

 ### Example 3 - Creating the output stage, populating it with mockup data and updating it with custom values.
-If you need to use your custom values in the attributes or facts you can load them to `csv_custom_values` table with following structure (dataset, field, values) by using copy command.
+If you need to use your custom values in the attributes or facts you can load them to `generated_custom_values` table with following structure (dataset, field, values) by using copy command.
+Table will be automatically created during the first run of SQL Executor or you can create it before.
+Then you can either update the table manually or copy command the values into it from CSV.
 `dataset` and `field` have to match values in the LDM (last part of the identifier).
-In `values` you can use either list of values separated by comma (`,`) or range of values separated by dash (`-`).
+In `values` you can use either list of values separated by comma (`,`), e.g. "Plzeň, Matuška, Konrád". or range of numeric values separated by dash (`-`), e.g. "1 - 50".
 Real values for the particular field will be generated randomly from the given list or range.
 _The solution does not yet support custom values for dates, connection points and references._
 To run update with custom values you need to run generate OS, populate OS and **3_update_os.liquid**.
 Adjust 01_run_datagen.sql accordingly.